AdobeDocs/commerce-admin.en/help/content-design/themes.md

 1. For **[!UICONTROL Search String]**, enter the browser ID for the specific device.

-   Search strings are matched in the order they are entered.
+   Search strings are matched in the order that they are entered.
 For example, for Firefox enter:

     `/^mozilla/i`

-1. Repeat the process to enter additional devices.
+1. To enter additional devices, repeat the process.

 1. When complete, click **[!UICONTROL Save Configuration]**.